 - Write the transcript of an imaginary interview with the police officers accused of murdering the three men featured in the film.
 What would you ask?
 How do you think they would respond?

-- Compare and contrast this film to a TV program that shows some of the challenges faced everyday by police officers, such as NYPD 24/7 or COPS.
+- Compare and contrast this film to a TV program or movie they've seen that shows some of the challenges faced everyday by police officers.
 What dangers do police officers face on a daily basis?
 Would students want to be police officers?
 Why or why not?

 - Do students believe that racial profiling by law enforcement exists in the United States?
 Should it exist?
 Why or why not?
 Have students research statistics and case studies and report their findings back to the class for a follow-up discussion.